-Also, for use by the Contractor, we have established a Benchmark at the site of the work and at the location where the new bridge is being constructed.
+Also, for use by the Contractor, we have established Benchmarks at the location of the work and especially at the location of the new bridge being constructed.
 For the new bridge, the plans include details illustrating the work to be carried out.
-For the bridge detail a Benchmark has been indicated and the Elevation has been shown and may be utilized by the Contractor in carrying out its work.
-The Contractor shall note that in each case a specific design elevation grade has been provided for the invert at the end of the pipe in the table accompanying each detail.
+For each bridge detail a Benchmark has been indicated and the Elevation has been shown and may be utilized by the Contractor in carrying out its work.
+The Contractor shall note that in each case a specific design elevation grade has been provided for the invert at each end of the pipe in the table accompanying each detail.
 The table also sets out the pipe size, materials, and other requirements relative to the installation of the culvert structure.
 In all cases, the Contractor is to utilize the specified drain grade to set any new pipe installation.
-The Contractor shall ensure that it takes note of the direction of flow and sets all pipes to assure that all grades flow from west to east to match the direction of flow within the drain.
+The Contractor shall ensure that it takes note of the direction of flow within the drain.
 The Contractor's attention is drawn to the fact that the pipe invert grades established herein provide for the pipes to be set at least 10% of their diameter or pipe rise below the existing drain bottom or the design grade of the drain, whichever is lower.